kizniche/Mycodo/README.rst

 If the install is successful, the web user interface should be accessible by navigating a web browser to ``https://127.0.0.1/``, replacing ``127.0.0.1`` with your Raspberry Pi's IP address.
-The first time you visit this page, you will be prompted to create an admin user.
-You will then be redirected to the login page.
-Once logged in, check that the host name and version number at the top left of the page is green, indicating the daemon is running.
+Upon your first visit, you will be prompted to create an admin user before being redirected to the login page.
+Once logged in, check that the time is correct at the top left of the page.
+Incorrect time can cause a number of issues with measurement storage and retrieval, among others.
+Also ensure the host name and version number at the top left of the page is green, indicating the daemon is running.
 Red indicates the daemon is inactive or unresponsive.
-Ensure any java-blocking plugins are disabled for all parts of the web interface to function properly.
+Last, ensure any java-blocking plugins of your browser are disabled for all parts of the web interface to function properly.

-If you receive an unresolvable error during the install, please `create an issue <https://github.com/kizniche/Mycodo/issues>`__.
-If you want to try to diagnose the issue yourself, see `Diagnosing Issues <#diagnosing-issues>`__.
+If you receive an error during the install that you believe is preventing your system from operating, please `create an issue <https://github.com/kizniche/Mycodo/issues>`__ with the install log attached.
+If you would first like to attempt to diagnose the issue yourself, see `Diagnosing Issues <#diagnosing-issues>`__.

 A minimal set of anonymous usage statistics are collected to help improve development.
 No identifying information is saved from the information that is collected and it is only used to improve Mycodo.
 No other sources will have access to this information.
-The data collected is mainly how much specific features are used, and other similar statistics.
+The data collected is mainly what and how many features are used, and other similar information.
 The data that's collected can be viewed from the 'View collected statistics' link in the ``Settings -> General`` page.
-You may opt out from the General Settings page.
+There is an opt out option on the General Settings page.

 Support
 -------

-Before making a post to the forum, slack, or issue tracker on github, please read the `Manual <https://github.com/kizniche/Mycodo/blob/master/mycodo-manual.rst>`__.
+Before making a post to the forum or issue tracker on github, please read the `Manual <https://github.com/kizniche/Mycodo/blob/master/mycodo-manual.rst>`__.

 Need assistance with Mycodo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you Mycodo is supposedly operating correctly and you would like assistance with how to
+If Mycodo is supposedly operating correctly and you would like assistance with how to
 configure the system or to merely discuss something related to Mycodo, do a search on the
 `Mycodo Forum <https://kylegabriel.com/forum/mycodo/>`__ for a similar discussion.
-If a pertinent
+If a similar
 topic doesn't already exist on the forum, create a new post in the appropriate subforum.

-You can also find Mycodo on slack at `mycodo.slack.com <https://mycodo.slack.com>`__.

 Bug in the Mycodo Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you believe there is a bug in the Mycodo software, first search through the guthub `Issues <https://github.com/kizniche/Mycodo/issues>`__ and see if your issue has already been discussed or resolved.
-If your issue is novel, you can create a `New Issue <https://github.com/kizniche/Mycodo/issues/new>`__.
+If you believe there is a bug in the Mycodo software, first search through the guthub `Issues <https://github.com/kizniche/Mycodo/issues>`__ and see if your issue has already recently been discussed or resolved.
+If your issue is novel or significantly mre recent than a similar one, you should create a `New Issue <https://github.com/kizniche/Mycodo/issues/new>`__.
 When creating a new issue, make sure to read all information in the issue template and follow the instructions.
-Replace the template text with the actual information, such as "step 1" under "Steps to Reproduce the issue" should be replaced with the actual step to reproduce the issue.
+Replace the template text with the information being requested (e.g. "step 1" under "Steps to Reproduce the issue" should be replaced with the actual steps to reproduce the issue).
+The more information you provide, the easier it is to reproduce and diagnose the issue.
+If the issue is not able to reproduced because not enough information is provided, it may delay or prevent solving the issue.

 Manual
 ------